 Our customers, especially women bearing additional household burdens during the pandemic, find our mobile refill model convenient for them since they can get their consumer goods delivered to door.

 As needed, please explain how you utilized the lever(s) in more detail.

 Material incentives: We make the price savings as compared to sachets very clear to our customers.
 Using our app, our existing customers can monitor how much money saved and the impact made by shifting to refill system provided by Siklus.

 Social influences: To further accelerate behavior change, Siklus also work alongside local community leaders and local “influencers” to advocate the innovation and plastic problem that Siklus is trying to tackle.
 This creates a positive peer pressure to be part of the solution, rather than part of the problem.

 Describe your implementation

 Challenges: Our key challenges have been in the area of hardware development, since this is quite a lengthy and cost intensive process, yet necessary in order to scale up the process.
-Further, our operations have been quite heavy, and so we are currently discussing with retail partners like GoToko to handle our distribution and supply chain.
+Furthermore, our operations have been quite heavy, and so we are currently piloting with third party logistics companies to make our supply chain and distribution more scaleable.